 - Dialectical Behavioral Therapy – A comprehensive mental health and substance abuse treatment program whose ultimate goal is to aid patients in their efforts to build a life worth living.
 The main goal of DBT is to help a person develop what is referred to as a “clear mind.”

 - Person-Centered Therapy – A strategy that allows and encourages clients to understand and resolve their concerns in a safe, supportive environment.

 - Solution-Focused Therapy – An approach interested in solutions that can be quickly implemented with a simple first step leading to further positive consequences.

 Dual Diagnosis Treatment

-Please, do not try to detox on your own.
-The detox process can be painful and difficult without medical assistance.
+Do not try to detox on your own.
+The detox process can be painful and challenging due to withdrawal from fentanyl without medical assistance.
 However, getting through the detox process is crucial for continued treatment.
-We Level Up provide proper care with round-the-clock medical staff to medically assist your recovery through our Fentanyl Treatment Program.
-So, reclaim your life, call us to speak with one of our treatment specialists. “what does fentanyl taste like?” is a question that most parents ask.
+We Level Up provide proper care with round-the-clock medical staff to assist your recovery through our Fentanyl Treatment Program medically.
+Reclaim your life, and call us to speak with one of our treatment specialists. “what does fentanyl taste like?” is a question that most parents ask.
 Our counselors know what you are going through and will answer any of your questions.

 Search for What Does Fentanyl Taste Like? & Other Resources

 Fentanyl – https://www.dea.gov/factsheets/fentanyl – Drug Enforcement Administration

 Fentanyl – https://medlineplus.gov/druginfo/meds/a605043.html – U.S. Department of Health and Human Services National Institutes of Health, Fentanyl Facts (cdc.gov)